 - TRIP OR FIRE HAZARD!
 Position all cables where they cannot contact hot surfaces, be pulled, be tripped over, or damaged by persons walking on or objects rolling over the cables. - This product must be installed within a restricted access location not accessible by the general public. - Only personnel who are trained on the precautions for the restricted access location can be granted entry to the area. - Install the product so users and the audience cannot enter the restricted area at eye level. - ELECTRICAL and BURN HAZARD!
 Use caution when accessing internal components. - High leakage current present when connected to IT power systems. - FIRE AND SHOCK HAZARD!
 Use only the attachments, accessories, tools, and replacement parts specified by Christie. - FIRE HAZARD!
-Do not use a power cord, harness, or cable that appears damaged. - HAZARDOUS SUBSTANCE!
-Use caution when handling the product as it contains ethylene glycol.
-Do not ingest coolant.
-For information on safe handling, refer to the Safety Data Sheet (SDS) for the coolant. - A minimum of four people or appropriately rated lift equipment is required to safely lift, install, or move the product. - Do not install or operate the projector in any position that does not meet the stated product specifications for alignment and orientation.
+Do not use a power cord, harness, or cable that appears damaged. - A minimum of four people or appropriately rated lift equipment is required to safely lift, install, or move the product. - Do not install or operate the projector in any position that does not meet the stated product specifications for alignment and orientation.